 The Learner — Greg Wilson

 Greg has been fostering medically challenged and hospice cats for over three years at APA.
-He has gained lots of valuable experience for his future career as a Veterinarian and hopes to intern in the medical clinic for the veterinary rotation hours he needs in order to get their DVM.
+He has gained lots of valuable experience for his future career as a veterinarian and hopes to intern in the medical clinic for the veterinary rotation hours he needs in order to get his DVM.

 The Volunteer — Nancy Hamman